 To prepare an IV infusion, the pharmacist, using aseptic technique, will add 50 mL of Sodium Chloride for Injection USP, 0.9% to a 100 mL bag of Sodium Chloride for Injection USP, 0.9%.
 The IV bag will be labeled as "VRC01 or Control in Normal Saline Total Volume = 150 mL".
 The weight used for calculating the dose should be written on the label.
+A bag cover will be placed over the bag and should not be removed by the clinic staff.
 The IV bag will be labeled with a DO NOT INFUSE after date and time as follows:

-- 7 days if stored at 2°C to 8°C - 30 hours if stored at room temperature (not to exceed 32°C
+- $\circ$ 7 days if stored at 2°C to 8°C - $\circ$ 30 hours if stored at room temperature (not to exceed 32°C)